About NSMD, George Lawrence and George's Drum Shop

 Not So Modern Drummer's mission today is to preserve the body of knowledge that it has published over the last 27 years (since 1988) and expand that knowledge base in the future.

-George Lawrence is a professional drummer from Nashville Tennessee whose career highlights include:
+George Lawrence is a professional drummer in Memphis, Tennessee whose career highlights include:

 -Recording sessions on major label rock, pop, country and jazz albums in Nashville, L.A. and Muscle Shoals.